jacobwang7/CS2-Problem-Set-2/README.md

 # Problem Set 2: Getting Started with Java
-## Due Thursday, January 24, 11:59pm EST
+## Due Friday, January 24, 11:59pm EST

 This problem will allow you to get more comfortable writing, compiling, and running code in Java.
-This problem set will also introduce you to using Slack to ask questions.
 If you are new to Java, I am expecting you to write the code in Atom and to compile and run the code using the platformio-ide-terminal package within Atom or with cmd (Windows) or Terminal (Mac) outside of Atom.

 ---